How to Write an Annual Leave Request Letter: Examples for 2026

 I would like to request annual leave from [Start Date] to [End Date], with my return to work on [Return Date].

-I have checked my remaining annual leave balance and, based on the current schedule, these dates should not affect any fixed commitments that require my presence.
-To keep things moving, I will complete [task/project] before I leave and send over a short handover note for anything still in progress.
+I have reviewed my remaining annual leave balance and, based on the current schedule, these dates should not affect any fixed commitments that require my presence.
+To keep things moving, I will complete [task/project] before I leave and provide a brief handover note for any ongoing work.

-If you would prefer slight adjustments to the dates because of team cover, I am happy to discuss that.
-I wanted to submit the request early so we have enough time to plan it properly.
+If you would like to discuss alternative dates to ensure team coverage, I am open to that.
+I am submitting this request early so we have enough time to plan it properly.

-Please let me know if you would like me to record the request through the HR system as well, or if any further details are needed from my side.
+Please let me know if you would like me to record this request in the HR system, or if you need any additional information from my side.

 Best regards,